Home and Away: Walsall vs. LA

 I’ve lived in

-the world’s strongest man in 1992, who carried me between bars if
+the world’s strongest man in 1992, who carried me over his shoulder between bars when I drank too much (when he forced me to drink too much).
+In

 Birmingham, I